Transportation Safety Action Plan

 About

-Medford had 26 roadway fatalities between 2017 and 2021, or 4.1 average annual fatalities per 100,000 population, and that average has been increasing over time.
+Between 2018 and 2022, 24 people died and 192 people experienced life-altering injuries on Medford’s roadways.
+That’s an annual average of five fatalities and 38 life-altering injuries each year and it has been increasing over time.
 The Medford City Council adopted an ordinance declaring a goal to achieve zero roadway deaths or serious injuries by the year 2035.
-The year 2035 is an ambitious goal that shows the City’s strong commitment to support safety, equity, innovation and transparency.
+The year 2035 is an ambitious goal that aligns with the Oregon Department of Transportation’s goal and shows the City’s strong commitment to enhance safety on the transportation network.

 To help achieve this goal, the City of Medford received a grant from the Federal Highway Administration to develop a Transportation Safety Action Plan (TSAP) aimed at eliminating roadway fatalities and serious injuries.
-The TSAP will identity strategies, programs, policies, and projects to improve safety using a Safe System Approach.
-It will analyze existing roadway safety issues, examine future conditions and needs, and identify comprehensive safety strategies and implementation steps throughout Medford.
-The TSAP will provide a roadmap showing how the City’s adopted goal of zero roadway deaths or serious injuries can be reflected in the City’s code, design documents, infrastructure projects, programs, and policies.
+The TSAP is a reference document that identifies strategies, programs, policies, and projects to improve safety using a Safe System Approach.
+It analyzes historical data to identify roadway safety issues and identifies comprehensive safety strategies and implementation steps to promote safety in Medford's transportation system.
+The TSAP provides a roadmap showing how the City’s adopted goal of zero roadway deaths or serious injuries can be reflected in the City’s code, design documents, infrastructure projects, programs, and policies.

-Throughout the process, there will be multiple opportunities for the community to provide input, review progress, and share feedback.
-Details of upcoming events and activities will be posted on this website throughout the process.
+Throughout the process, there were multiple opportunities for the community to provide input, review progress, and share feedback.

 Project Library